ADMISSIONS EN CASVI VILLAVICIOSA

 AN EVENT THAT PROMOTES CRITICAL THINKING

-Students and teachers have been witnesses of an enriching exhibition in the hall of events of Casvi Villaviciosa .
-The students of 1st Grade of Diploma Programme have presented their reflections and approaches on essential questions about knowledge by exploring fundamental concepts and encouraging the development of critical thinking skills. exploring fundamental concepts and encouraging debate.
-This event not only puts your skills in argumentation to the test.
-It also challenges them to consider different perspectives on the reality that surrounds them.
+Students and teachers witnessed an enriching exhibition in the assembly hall of Casvi Villaviciosa.
+Students from the 1st grade of Diploma Programme presented their reflections and approaches to essential questions about knowledge, exploring fundamental concepts and encouraging debate.
+This event not only put their argumentation skills to the test.
+It also challenges them to consider different perspectives on the reality around them.

 Our students and teachers tell us all about it in this video: